 Can you believe it is already almost time for parent-teacher conferences?
-As a veteran elementary teacher, this is one of my favorite times of year.
+As an elementary teacher, this is one of my favorite times of year.
 Parent-teacher conferences give me the opportunity to meet with parents and continue to build a relationship with them.
 This conversation often gives me a little insight into my students from those who know them best.

 - Does my child foster positive relationships within the classroom with both his teachers and peers?

 - Does my child ask questions and advocate for him/herself?

 - What do you see as my child’s strengths and weaknesses?